-On these cold, dark days of winter, you’re likely spending more time indoors — and in close quarters with others — than you would in the spring or summer.
-Whether that makes you feel cozy or stir-crazy, it also puts you at a higher risk of catching a cold (or other virus).
-To find out if there’s a way to avoid getting sick altogether, we asked an internist, an emergency room physician, and a naturopathic doctor what they recommend for staying healthy.
-To fend off the flu, the number one thing you can do is get vaccinated, but for the common cold and other viruses floating around, read on for the doctors’ suggestions to keep them at bay.
+In these cold, dark days of winter, you’re likely spending more time indoors — and in close quarters with others — than you would in the spring or summer.
+Whether that makes you feel cozy or stir-crazy, it also puts you at a higher risk of catching a cold or other virus.
+To find out if there’s a way to avoid getting sick altogether, we asked five doctors and a nurse practitioner what they recommend for staying healthy.
+To fend off the flu, the No. 1 thing you can do is get vaccinated, but for the common cold and other viruses floating around, read on for the doctors’ suggestions to keep them at bay.
+(And if it’s the coronavirus that’s got you panicked, don’t bother buying a face mask.
+Doctors tell us why, here.)

-We all know someone who swears by taking a megadose of vitamin C at the first sign of a cold to stop it in its tracks.
-While Dr. Peter Shearer, chief medical officer at Mount Sinai Brooklyn and an emergency room physician, says the evidence of these home remedies is scant, doctors are generally fine with them as they usually don’t have any side effects.
-However, as Shearer points out, “There are no scientifically proven boosters for the immune system in the way that people think.
+We all know someone who swears by taking a megadose of vitamin C at the first sign of a cold.
+While emergency room physician Peter Shearer says the evidence of these home remedies is scant, since they often don’t have any side effects, doctors are generally fine with them.
+Mysore says there is some support that taking vitamin C at the start of a cold can be helpful, but “even then it’s not strong evidence.”
+And Shearer points out, “There are no scientifically proven boosters for the immune system in the way that people think.
 The flu vaccine could be thought of as a boost for your immune system because it prepares your immune cells for a real influenza exposure.”
 So while there are lots of herbal remedies, teas, and lozenges promising to keep you healthy, there are only a few — more on those below — that doctors say are worth trying.

 Echinacea is another ingredient that gets tossed around when talking about supplements that’ll ward off a cold.
 Like vitamin C and zinc, it may help, though Shearer doesn’t think it has any miraculous cold-fighting powers.
 “Echinacea preparations may reduce the risk of catching a cold and may modestly help treat the common cold,” he says.
 “Buyers should know that the research isn’t strong.”
 He also cautions that because supplements aren’t regulated, the pill or tincture you’re taking may not have as much echinacea as its label claims.
 If you want to try it out, though, singer Doe Paoro uses this echinacea throat spray to preserve her voice.